eremedia/Google-Analyticator/readme.txt

 == Installation ==

-Drop the google-analyticator folder into /wp-content/plugins/ and activate the plugin.

 1. Upload the `google-analyticator` folder to your `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Configure your tracking settings through the 'Settings' > 'Google Analytics' menu in WordPress.